soberstepsofficial/sobersteps/README.md

 See the repository `LICENSE` file (MIT) for licensing details: `./LICENSE`.

 For a platform-specific Vercel guide, see `DEPLOY_VERCEL.md` in the repo root.

----

-If anything here should be different (preferred commands, hosting provider, or extra notes), tell me and I will update the README.